 - It is very important to have your jeweller check your rings and other jewellery for wear and tear, especially gem set jewellery where the setting or claws can become worn.
 Have your jewellery cleaned and polished at least once a year.
 Your jeweller may recommend that this be done more frequently on certain pieces.

 - Clean your diamonds with a mild liquid detergent and a soft brush, or one of the specially designed jewellery cleaners available from your jeweller.
-May sure not to clean them in sink in the event you a stone becomes loose or the piece goes down the sink.
+Make sure not to clean them in sink in the event a stone becomes loose or the piece goes down the sink.
 Consider cleaning the jewellery item in a bowl.
 Make sure no gemstones have become loose and fallen out before you tip the cleaning solution down the sink!

 - Be cautious about cleaning jewellery yourself without more specific knowledge about the material.